Spring Cleaning Kids

 With spring just around the corner, we're all looking forward to extended daylight hours and the season's warmer weather.

-In the meantime, use cooler days to brighten up the indoors with a spring cleaning plan that gets the kids excited about this annual rite of home purification.
+In the meantime, use cooler days to brighten up the indoors with a plan for spring cleaning with kids that gets the kids excited about this annual rite of home purification.

-Kids?
-Excited about cleaning?
-Spring cleaning kids?
-You're probably thinking there must be a typo in there!
-Nope, no typo.
-Yes, it really is possible, even probable, that your kids will not only get excited, but motivated and moving, too.
+Yes, it is possible, even probable, that your kids will get excited, motivated, and moving, too.
+Here's how.

-The Secret To Spring Cleaning Kids: Get Game
+The Secret To Spring Cleaning With Kids: Get Game

-The secret?
-A fun game plan that starts with - well, a game.
+The secret to spring cleaning with kids?
+A game plan that starts with - well, fun games.

 First however, you'll want to gather your cleaning supplies so you're ready for the kids and the fun and the spring cleaning to begin.
 Get a fun, colorful chore chart for the kids, like this one with sticker stars they can add themselves after completing a chore.